 In my opinion, a public admission of being competitive is not necessarily a bad thing.
 It is the manner in which you decide to conduct yourself in being competitive that counts.
 We all know that obnoxious jerk that competes over everything.

-In business, I am not going to compete with how much business my colleagues get or the short term strategies of my colleagues.
+In business, I am not going to compete with how much business my colleagues get or with the strategies of my colleagues.
 I am not going to compete with them because I really do not give much thought at all to what my colleagues are doing.
 I wake up and consider my business strategies and plans for that day.
-I literally never wake up and focus on the business strategies of others.
+I never wake up and focus on competing on the backs of the business strategies of others in my field.

-However, I will compete in business when I am directly opposing another lawyer.
-The intensity of competition, however, is formulated by me and driven by what my goals are.
+However, I will compete in Court when I need to do so.
+The intensity of competition, however, is formulated by me and driven by what is best for my clients and my firm.

 The best form of competition in business is the one against yourself.
-I am constantly thinking about how I can run my business better today than I did yesterday.
+I think about how I can run my business better today than I did yesterday.

-I will be training for Philadelphia Marathon this year.
+I will be training for the Philadelphia Marathon this year.
 I will be thinking about what I did last year and how to train and run it better.
 Until I get bored, I will not stop competing.
-So the next time someone uses the word competition, applaud it.
+So the next time someone uses the word competition, consider this an incentive to work on yourself.